mtics/hexo-mtics-resume/README.md

 ## New Features

 - Version:**1.1.1**, Updates on **2020.07.27**:
-  - Now it supports en and zh-CN
+  - Now it supports en and zh-CN, you can use it by change the value of `language` in `your-site\_config.yml`

 ## Installation